unDocUMeantIt/iRcotofun/README.md

 ## Licence

-Copyright 2012-2015 Meik Michalke <meik.michalke@hhu.de>
+Copyright 2014-2016 Meik Michalke <meik.michalke@hhu.de>

-rk.ANOVA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+iRcotofun is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-rk.ANOVA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+iRcotofun is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with rk.ANOVA.
+You should have received a copy of the GNU General Public License along with iRcotofun.
 If not, see <http://www.gnu.org/licenses/>.